kim3-sudo/nsm3data/CONTRIBUTING.md

   - Dataset description (line 3)
   - Variable titles and descriptions (line 7 and after)
   - The name of the dataset that R should pick up (in quotes)
+3. Add the file to the table of contents using steps 1 and 2 in the *Updating the Table of Contents* section below.
 3. Regenerate the documentation and rebuild the package.
 Use the following commands, in this order.

 ```R